 Neither the Committee on the Status of Species at Risk in Ontario nor the Committee on the Status of Endangered Wildlife in Canada has assessed the status of the American bullfrog.
-The species has no protection under the Ontario Fish and Wildlife Conservation Act.
+The species is listed as a game amphibian under the Ontario Fish and Wildlife Conservation Act.
 The International Union for Conservation of Nature lists the global status of the American bullfrog as Least Concern.
-The species’ status was confirmed in 2010.
+The species’ status was confirmed in December 2020.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.

 What You Can Do